UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

     first commit
 ```

-Let’s observe our commit object inside the `.git/objects` directory using
+The commit object inside `.git/objects` can be inspected with:

 ```bash
 python -c "import zlib,sys;print(zlib.decompress(open(sys.argv[1],'rb').read()).decode())" .git/objects/53/b1b80d093d7ad66a3f612a56e0215ad9da5952
 ```

-Make sure to insert a slash after the first two characters of the `SHA1` hash.
-It is how git stores them.
-We are using `zlib` to decompress the object file and read its contents because Git stores object using the `zlib` compression.
-The name of the commit (or the sha1 sum) is the sha1 sum of **all** the contents inside the commit object (including headers).
+Note the slash after the first two characters of the SHA1 hash — this is how git lays out object files on disk.
+Object files are zlib-compressed, which is why decompression is needed to read them.
+The object's name (its SHA1) is the SHA1 of **all** the bytes inside the commit object, headers included.

 ```bash
 commit 203tree 377295adbf4e9f01892fd377e467549b38adc16b